Key changes to the previous data protection framework include:

 Europe’s highest court, the Court of Justice of the European Union (the CJEU) has been developing jurisprudence on this concept, recently finding (Google Spain SL, Google Inc. v AEPD, Mario Costeja Gonzalez (C-131/12)) that Google Inc with EU based sales and advertising operations (in that particular case, a Spanish subsidiary) was established within the EU.
 More recently, the same court concluded (Weltimmo v NAIH (C-230/14)) that a Slovakian property website was also established in Hungary and therefore subject to Hungarian data protection laws.

-Where organisations are not established within the EU
+Where organizations are not established within the EU

-1. Compared to the previous Directive, GDPR captures many more overseas organisations.
+1. Compared to the previous Directive, GDPR captures many more overseas organizations.
 US tech companies should particularly take note as the provisions of GDPR have clearly been designed to capture them.

 <Go back to Key changes>